balena-io/docs/pages/learn/develop/container-contracts.md

   └── Dockerfile.template
 ```

 `contract.yml` is a YAML file containing `type`, `slug`, `name`, and `requires` keys, which define the requirements of the contract.
 The following example requires the device to be running a version of L4T equal to 28.2 for the contract to pass.
-For L4T exact versions (either 28.2 or 32.2) must be specified.
+For Supervisor versions < 10.10.0, L4T exact versions (either 28.2 or 32.2) must be specified.

 ```yaml
 type: "sw.container"